-A 2014 meta-review of clinical literature by the University of Auckland showed that combining excessive alcohol consumption and selective serotonin reuptake inhibitors (SSRI, sertraline is such an SSRI) can cause strong interactions, including memory impairment and violent behavior.
+A 2014 meta-review of clinical literature by the University of Auckland showed that combining excessive alcohol and selective serotonin reuptake inhibitors (SSRIs), such as sertraline can cause strong interactions, including memory impairment and violent behavior.

-Even if you only occasionally take sertraline to avoid premature ejaculations, you best don’t mix the drug with alcohol and wait for several days after you last took sertraline before you have another beer.
+Even if you only occasionally take sertraline to avoid premature ejaculations, you should not mix the drug with alcohol, and you should likely wait for several days after you last took sertraline before you have another drink.

-Some people think it’s ok to occasionally skip a daily dose of sertraline to be able to enjoy a drink without any interaction risks.
+Some people think it’s ok to occasionally skip a daily dose of sertraline to be able to enjoy a drink without rsik of interactions.
 Healthcare experts strongly disagree.
-For sertraline to be an effective antidepressant treatment, it needs to be taken regularly as prescribed by your doctor.
-Moreover, sertraline has a half-life of roughly 24 hours, i.e., every 24 hours its remaining concentration in the body drops by 50%.
-It would thus take several days to get sertraline out of your body.
-Some of the trace substances found in sertraline even stay in your body for weeks.
+For sertraline to be an effective antidepressant, it needs to be taken regularly as prescribed by your doctor.
+Moreover, sertraline has a half-life of roughly 24 hours (i.e., every 24 hours its remaining concentration in the body drops by 50%).
+Therefore, it can take several days for sertraline to clear out of your system.

 In summary: don’t take the risk.
-It’s not worth it and alcohol can cause serious interactions with sertraline.
+It’s not worth the potentisal serious interaction which can occur by combining sertraline and alcohol.

 What should I do if I already mixed Sertraline and alcohol?

 You may have come to this article after the fact.
 There’s no need to panic.
 The first step is to relax and try to get the alcohol out of your system.
-Drink a lot of water (not in one go but stretched over an hour) and rest.
+Drink plenty of water over the course of a few hours, and rest.
 Avoid driving, handling machines, or anything else that requires focus and a steady hand.
-In most cases, these measures will help you to get better.
-However, if you notice any unusual feeling or pain, like drowsiness, dizziness or headaches, seek immediate medical help.
+In most cases, these measures will help.
+However, if you notice any unusual pain, drowsiness, dizziness or headaches, seek immediate medical help.

 - Medical-conditions-/Substance-related-disorders.
 “Drinking Alcohol during Antidepressant Treatment — a Cause for Concern?”
 Pharmaceutical Journal, 2011, www.pharmaceutical-journal.com/news-and-analysis/drinking-alcohol-during-antidepressant-treatment-a-cause-for-concern/11091677.article?firstPass=false.
 Accessed 12 Dec.
 2019.